INTERCULTURAL COMMUNICATION

 Admission requirements

-You can apply for Intercultural Communication if you have a degree in:
+You can apply for Intercultural Communication if you have:

 Please note that even if you have a degree in one of the above-mentioned disciplines, your transcript of grades still will be verified by the programme’s coordinator.
 If your previous study programme and the one we offer differ significantly, it might be impossible for you to pursue Intercultural Communication at the University of Opole.